flyhigher139/mayblog/blog/readme.md

 Welcome to May Blog
 ====================

->MayBlog is Powered by django, here are some instruction on how to run it.
+>MayBlog is powered by django, here are some instruction on how to run it.

 ##How to run it ?